New Year’s Eve Fun In Broward

 Click Here for road closures and parking for the event.

 Speaking of young children, another kids countdown is happening at the Young At Art Museum at 751 SW 121st Avenue in Davie.
-Their Rock ‘n Noon Year’s Eve Party kicks off at 10 a.m. and runs until 3 p.m.
-Enjoy the sparkling apple cider and live entertainment as the clock ticks down to a balloon drop at noon.
+Their Rock ‘n Noon Year’s Eve Party kicks runs from 10 a.m. to 3 p.m.
+Enjoy sparkling apple cider and live entertainment as the clock ticks down to a balloon drop at noon.
 The party is included in the museum’s admission fee.

 For a little old school fun, Xtreme Action Park on Powerline Road in Ft.
 Lauderdale will be holding a special roller-skating party.
 The New York Times Square ball drop will be shown on big screens.
 Admission is $10 and includes skate rental and a champagne toast at midnight.